EFFTRAN/EFFTRAN.github.io/README.md

-## Efficiency transfer and true coincidence summing corrections for gamma-ray spectrometry
+### Efficiency transfer and true coincidence summing corrections
+### for environmental gamma-ray spectrometry

 **EFFTRAN** is written in Fortran 77 and runs on the Windows platform through a GUI written in Visual Basic.
 It is available free of charge.
 To get your copy, please write to tim.vidmar@sckcen.be.